crealitycloud/localization/README.md

 ## What you can get from volunteering with us
 - Given credit and special thank-you note in the Creality Cloud app, Apple App Store and Google Play Store
-- Receive Cuvacoins that can be used to exchange products (e.g. 3D printers, filaments, Kindles, etc.) in our app's built-in Gift Shop.
+- Receive Cuvacoins that can be used to exchange products (e.g. 3D printers, filaments, Kindles, etc.) in our app's built-in Gift Shop
 - Early access to our beta softwares
 - More benefits to be added

 ## How to become a volunteer
 Simply write to haodilijun@creality.com with your name on Facebook & language pair (e.g. EN-DE) and we will invite you to the private Facebook group for localization volunteers.
+You can preview the soucre text file before applying for become a volunteer.

+### We look forward to working with you.